This is the multi-page printable view of this section. Click here to print.

 See Also

-KIA1401 - HTTPRoute is pointing to a non-existent K8s gateway
+KIA1401 - Route is pointing to a non-existent or inaccessible K8s gateway

-Gateway API HTTPRoute could be pointing to a [k8s] Gateway that the Route wants to be attached to.
-When the namespace field is not specified it takes Gateways from the current HTTPRoute’s namespace.
+Gateway API Protocol Route could be pointing to a [k8s] Gateway that the Route wants to be attached to.
+When the namespace field is not specified it takes Gateways from the current Route’s namespace.
 Here the error indicates that the referenced Gateway is not found in the provided namespace.
+If the [k8s] Gateway is in another namespace, then that gateway should be shared to the Route’s namespace.
+The Gateway API supports cross-namespace routing, allowing Gateways and Routes to be deployed into different namespaces with routes attaching to Gateways across namespace boundaries.

 Resolution